 We recognise the importance of protecting your privacy and are committed to managing your personal information in accordance with the Australian Privacy Principles and any other contractual obligations YWCA may have with you.

-If you do not agree with any part of this policy, you should not use our website.
+If you do not agree with any part of this policy, you should not use our website or any associated services.

-This policy covers members, volunteers, program participants, supporters, job applicants, members of the public and others who provide personal information to us via this website.
+This policy covers members, volunteers, program participants, supporters, job applicants, members of the public and others who provide personal information to us.

 The types of personal information we collect and handle may include, but are not limited to: